Operational intelligence is achieved by maintaining an immutable operating record.

 Three engines, applied across every vertical.

-Operational intelligence runs on three engines.
-Each one expresses differently in different verticals, but the architecture underneath is the same.
+Cost attribution, downtime structuring, fuel integrity.
+Each expresses differently per vertical, but the architecture underneath is the same.

 Cost attribution